Andrei Miloradovich: Biography

 Rumyantsev's 1800 infantry soldiers and 300 Cossacks crossed the Danube and defeated a Turkish force of 7,000 at Măcin in the Dobrudja region of Romania.
 Rumyantsev, in his report to Empress Catherine II, wrote the following about the battle:

 "...
 Major General Miloradovich, first with light actions that served to draw attention to himself, gained surface over the enemy at the town of Măcin, and on the 21st, having crossed to the fertile shore with his corps, attacked the enemy in their encampment at Măcin, ousted them, captured the town and a significant number of guns."

 For this conspicuous act, Miloradovich was awarded the Order of Saint Anna, 1st degree and Empress Catherine II even reported the fact in her letters to Voltaire with whom she often corresponded.

-Alexander Suvorov, Semyon Petrovich Ozerov (1725-1807) and Miloradovich stood out as heroes of the Battle of Kozludzha in 1773; the defeat of the Turks was complete.
-As a reward for his brave actions in the war of 1771-1774, Miloradovich received the Order of St. George, 3rd degree (No. 44) on 10 July 1775.
-In addition, he was given the Voronki village in the Gorodishchensky centesimal Lubensky regiment.
+Alexander Suvorov, Semyon Petrovich Ozerov (1725–1807) and Miloradovich stood out as heroes of the Battle of Kozludzha in 1773; the defeat of the Turks was complete.
+As a reward for his brave actions in the war of 1771–1774, Miloradovich received the Order of St. George, 3rd degree (No. 44) on 10 July 1775.
+In addition, he was given the Voronky village in the Horodyshche sotnia of Lubny regiment.

-In 1779, Miloradovich was promoted to lieutenant general and soon was appointed the governor of the newly-established Chernigov Governorate, which he ruled for more than fifteen years, but the governorship existed for a relatively short time and was replaced by the establishment of Little Russia.
+In 1779, Miloradovich was promoted to lieutenant general and soon was appointed the governor of the newly established Chernigov Governorate, which he ruled for more than fifteen years, but the governorship existed for a relatively short time and was replaced by the establishment of Little Russia.
 In 1786 he was awarded the Order of Saint Vladimir, 2nd degree and the Order of Saint Alexander Nevsky.

 He died on 2 May 1796 in Chernigov, and was buried in the Yeletskyi Dormition Monastery.